aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 <a name="KeyFeatures"></a>
 ## Key Features

-* Conversion of HTML document into various formats; PDF, XPS, Markdown document formats and JPEG, PNG, GIF, BMP, TIFF raster graphics formats are supported
+* Conversion of HTML documents into various formats; PDF, XPS, Markdown document formats and JPEG, PNG, GIF, BMP, TIFF raster graphics formats are supported
-* Conversion of MHTML document into the same formats that are supported for HTML
+* Conversion of an MHTML document into the same formats that are supported for HTML
-* Conversion of ePub document into the same formats that are supported for HTML
+* Conversion of an ePub document into the same formats that are supported for HTML
-* Conversion of HTML document from Web by its URL to MHTML document format
+* Conversion of an HTML document from the Web by its URL to MHTML document format
-* Conversion of Markdown file to HTML page
+* Conversion of a Markdown file to an HTML page

 <a name="HowToUseSDK"></a>

 ## How to use the SDK?

 The complete source code is available in this repository folder.
 You can either use it directly in your project via source code or get [NuGet distribution](https://www.nuget.org/packages/Aspose.HTML-Cloud/) (recommended).